-In a world where we remain focused on the COVID-19 crisis at hand, APCO is thinking forward towards recovery.
+Since the COVID-19 crisis hit in 2020, APCO has been focused on the inevitable recovery.
 How we come back stronger will look different for every organization, and what we do now will have an impact on future success.
-APCO is taking a deep dive into key industries with our global expertise and perspectives on what’s next.
+APCO is taking a deep dive into key industries with our global expertise and perspectives on what’s next amidst an ever-changing landscape driven by new strands, new vaccines, and what our new normal will eventually become.

 Questions to ask as you make your comeback